MatrixBandwidth.jl

 Project status

-The latest stable release of MatrixBandwidth.jl is v0.1.2.
-Although several algorithms are still under development, the bulk of the library is already functional and tested.
-I aim to complete development (including documentation and tests) of the remaining algorithms and other utility features by September 2025.
+The latest stable release of MatrixBandwidth.jl is v0.2.1.
+Although several metaheuristic algorithms are still under development, the rest of the package is fully functional and covered by unit tests.

 Index